open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.Extensions.AWSXRay/README.md

 dotnet add package OpenTelemetry
 ```

-By default, the OpenTelemetry SDK generates traces with W3C random ID which X-Ray backend doesn’t support yet.
+By default, the OpenTelemetry SDK generates traces with W3C random ID which X-Ray backend doesn't support yet.
 You need to install the `OpenTelemetry.Contrib.Extensions.AWSXRay` to be able to use the `AWSXRayIdGenerator` which generates X-Ray compatible trace IDs.
-If you plan to call an AWS service or another application instrumented with AWS X-Ray SDK, you’ll need to use the `AWSXRayPropagator` as well.
+If you plan to call an AWS service or another application instrumented with AWS X-Ray SDK, you'll need to use the `AWSXRayPropagator` as well.

 ```
 dotnet add package OpenTelemetry.Contrib.Extensions.AWSXRay